grafana/agent/docs/sources/flow/tutorials/flow-by-example/processing-logs/index.md

 If not, or if you were unsure how things worked, let's break down what is happening in the `loki.process` component.

 Many of the `stage.*` blocks in `loki.process` act on reading or writing a shared map of values extracted from the logs.
-You can think of this extracted map as a hashmap or table that each stage has access to and it will be referred to as the "extracted map" from here on.
+You can think of this extracted map as a hashmap or table that each stage has access to, and it is referred to as the "extracted map" from here on.
 In subsequent stages, you can use the extracted map to filter logs, add or remove labels, or even modify the log line.

 {{< admonition type="note" >}}